joelee2012/api4jenkins/docs/source/index.rst

 Quick start
 ----------------------------------------

-Here is an example which will create job, start build, obtain build object from queue item, and pull progressive output until its completion, obtain the build status in order.
+Here is an example to create and build job, get build object from queue item, and monitor progressive output until it's done.

     >>> from api4jenkins import Jenkins